Major Code BC1920

 Beth Novak, director of studies

 The tutorial program in the School of Media Arts and Studies offers an individualized course of study for exceptional students interested in media industries.
-This program provides students with a broad liberal arts background, a concentration in theory and research, and practical training in digital media and integrated production, games and animation, music production, and media and social change.
+This program provides students with a broad liberal arts background, a concentration in theory and research, and practical training in digital media and media arts production, animation, music production, and media and social change.
+Students can also choose to study virtual reality and game development through our partnership with the McClure School of Emerging Communication Technologies.
 Maximum opportunity will be afforded for the student to work at his or her own pace and to create a depth of education in media.
 The tutorial program prepares a student for a professional career or graduate study.
 Upon completion of the program, students receive a degree of Bachelor of Science in Communication from the Honors Tutorial College.

 Students are required to complete eight tutorials within the School of Media Arts and Studies, including two devoted to the thesis.
 Tutorials may range from sophisticated research and analysis of existing media to production of original media products.
-In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
+In addition to the tutorials, the student must complete one Written Communication course (ENG 1510) and one Advanced Writing course (FAW), all core courses not covered by tutorials, and an appropriate number of approved electives.
 Internships and/or study abroad may be included within the program with permission from the Director of Studies.
 Honors Tutorial students take a minimum of 15 hours per semester.

 The Honors Thesis